 The British 18th-Century Studies Collection has many works on veterinary medicine.
 The Catalogue of Rare Veterinary Books and Allied Subjects in Animal Husbandry describes some of the more unique items in our Veterinary Medicine Collection.
 Topics in the 18th -century English holdings include many works on the diseases of horses, dogs, cattle, and sheep, distemper, rabies, and books on veterinary drugs, hygiene, obstetrics, and pharmacology.
 There are general works and dictionaries of veterinary medicine.
 There are also books on animal behavior, animal heat, anatomy, and animal mechanics.

-Notable works in the Veterinary Medicine Collection in Special Collections include the following: Robert James' Treatise on Canine Madness (1760); William Burdon's Gentleman's Pocket-Farrier (1730); Andrew Snape's Anatomy of a Horse (1683); and Markham and Jeffries' Citizen and Countryman's Experienced Farrier (1764).
+Notable works in the Veterinary Medicine Collection in Murray and Hong Special Collections include the following: Robert James' Treatise on Canine Madness (1760); William Burdon's Gentleman's Pocket-Farrier (1730); Andrew Snape's Anatomy of a Horse (1683); and Markham and Jeffries' Citizen and Countryman's Experienced Farrier (1764).